 A mixture of relatively warm and cold water presently dominates much of the global ocean surface, but with notable variations from month to month.
 All such ocean surface temperature changes will be influencing global air temperatures in the months to come.
-A cold La Niña episode (Pacific Ocean) has recently ended and is now being followed by a warm El Niño episode (maps p.15 and diagram p.25).
+A cold La Niña episode (Pacific Ocean) has recently ended and was followed by a warm (now also ended) El Niño episode (maps p.15 and diagram p.25).